 This example shows you how to locate a task using the filter feature then release the task so that it's no longer assigned to you.

 This example shows you how to take a decision about a task assigned to you so that the associated application progresses in its life cycle.
-In this example, we'll kick off the process to approve an application then save without submitting so that we can go and find some information we need for the supporting note.
+In this example, we'll kick off the process to send an application for a fraud check then save without submitting so that we can go and find some information we need for the supporting note.
 Finally, we'll resume and complete the decision process.

-After submitting the decision, Workspaces returns to the Process space List page where the task may not be available as it is no longer on the same queue.
+After submitting the decision, Workspaces returns to the Process space List page where the task may not be available as it may no longer satisfy the active search or filter criteria; for example, it may be on a different queue.